-Many factors contribute to a properly installed sprinkler installation.
-Only experienced installers using appropriate equipment can ensure a quality system.
-Wilson Irrigation maintains the highest quality technicians to ensure a successful project.
+Many factors contribute to a properly installed irrigation system installation.
+Only experienced installers using the appropriate equipment can ensure the installation of a quality system.
+We employ the highest quality installers and technicians to ensure a successful project.

-Wilson has two licensed irrigators and four licensed irrigation technicians on staff to serve your needs and ensure quality work.
+Wilson Irrigation has three licensed irrigators and four licensed irrigation technicians on staff to serve your needs and to ensure quality work.

-Wilson's foremen are some of the most experienced in the Austin area.
-Experienced foremen have been a key to high quality, consistent installations.
-All of the Wilson's foremen have been promoted from within the company and consistently promote the company's philosophy of quality first.
+Our foremen are some of the most experienced in the Austin area.
+Experience is a key factor in our consistently high-quality installations.
+Our foremen are promoted from within the company and their work exemplifies our philosophy of quality first.

-In addition to high quality leadership at the crew level, we always perform a final check of your new sprinkler system prior to receiving payment for the job.
+In addition to high-quality leadership and oversight at the crew level, we always perform a final check of each installation prior to receiving payment for the work performed.

-If you are not satisfied with the job, we will make modifications needed as quickly as possible.
+If you are not satisfied with our installation, we will perform the modifications needed as quickly as possible.

 Selection of Sprinkler Type

-Choosing the proper type of sprinkler for your landscape is important because each type of sprinkler (or drip system) has different characteristics.
-Spray heads perform well in smaller areas whereas rotary heads are generally more efficient in areas exceeding 30 feet in width and length.
-Bubblers and low trajectory spray heads should be used where plants have low tolerance for water contact above ground level.
-The use of low volume (drip irrigation) is appropriate in certain landscape areas; however, low volume systems typically require more monitoring and maintenance than other types of irrigation.
-[Wilson Irrigation]
+Choosing the right components for your landscape is important because each irrigation system component has different characteristics.
+Spray heads perform well in smaller areas whereas rotary heads are usually more efficient in areas exceeding 30 feet in width and length.
+Bubbler heads and low trajectory spray heads should be used in areas where plants have a low tolerance for water contact above ground level.
+The use of low volume drip irrigation is appropriate in specific landscape areas; however, low volume systems usually require more monitoring and maintenance than other types of systems.

-Future building or landscape plans should also be considered when selecting the sprinkler type to be used.
-Costs associated with modifying the sprinkler system due to landscape or building changes can often be minimized when the sprinkler system is properly planned to accommodate your future objectives.
+Future construction and landscape plans should be considered when selecting irrigation components.
+Costs associated with modifying an irrigation system due to landscape or construction changes are minimized when the installation of an irrigation system is planned correctly with your future objectives in mind.

-Improper selection of the type of sprinkler can lead to:
+Improper selection of irrigation components can lead to:

-- Extensive modifications due to landscape or building changes in the future (i.e.. deck additions, pools, additional beds)
+Extensive modifications in the future due to landscape or construction changes (e.g., deck additions, pools, additional beds)

-As you can see, Quality is not just a function of the equipment used but is attributable to the proper selection of equipment, layout of the system and proper installation.
+As you can see, quality is not simply a matter of the equipment used; it is achieved through the proper selection of equipment, the layout of the system, and proper installation.

-We take all of these factors into consideration when installing your sprinkler system.
+We take all of these factors into consideration when installing your irrigation system.